The Reality Of Hitchhiking

 Does something feel off?

-That internal awareness becomes one of the most important skills solo travel teaches you.
+That awareness becomes one of the most valuable skills travel teaches.

-And usually, your body notices discomfort before your brain fully explains it.
+Your body often notices discomfort before your mind has fully explained it.

-This is where many conversations around travel become overly simplistic.
+This is where conversations about travel often become overly simplistic.

-You do not need to become paranoid to stay safe.
+You don't need to become paranoid to stay safe.

-But you also should not romanticize danger for the sake of a story.
+But you also shouldn't romanticize danger simply because it makes a better story.

 That balance matters.

-The World Becomes Less Scary Once You Actually Experience It
+The World Became Less Scary Once I Experienced It

-Before traveling alone, I thought the world was far more dangerous than it actually felt once I began moving through it myself.
+Before traveling alone, I imagined the world as far more dangerous than it actually felt.

 Not because danger disappeared.